• Skip to primary navigation

 Instructions

-• Wash and slice potatoes in half or quarters (leave skin on).
+• Wash and slice potatoes in half or quarters (leave skins on).

 • The potato pieces should be uniformin size so they cook evenly.